-- Keep it short and to the point: Your callers want to be connected to a human employee as soon as possible.
-As such, we do not recommend adding too many menu options for your phone system.
-Otherwise, you run the risk of frustrating your callers and turning them off from your business altogether.
+- Keep it short and to the point: When people call your business, they want to be connected to a human employee as soon as they possibly can.
+As such, we recommend keeping your voice menu to as few options as possible.
+Otherwise, you risk frustrating your callers and turning them off from your business forever.

 Frequently Asked Questions (FAQs)

 Are phone trees the same thing as auto-attendants?

 Yes and no. An automated attendant is the voice menu that exists on your phone service that callers interact with.
 The phone tree can be thought of as a diagram for that menu that you create before setting up your attendant.

 What are the benefits over a human receptionist?

 Automated attendants come standard with most systems, so they provide a huge cost savings over having to hire a human receptionist.